omnivector-solutions/license-manager/docs/src/development.md

 sbatch /nfs/job_example.py
 ```

-The job will request 42 licensesgit clone https://github.com/omnivector-solutions/license-manager
- to the `License Manager Simulator API` and return it after a few minutes.
+The job will request 42 licenses to the `License Manager Simulator API` and return it after a few minutes.
 It will be submitted to the Slurm cluster and the `License Manager Agent` will make a booking request to the `License Manager API`.
 The results will be available in the `slurm-fake-nfs` directory.